terralang/terra/README.md

         return r
     end

 Here `N` is a Lua value of type `number`.
-When `powN` is compiled, the value of `N` is looked up in the Lua environment and inlined into the function.
+When `powN` is compiled, the value of `N` is looked up in the Lua environment and inlined into the function as a double literal.

 Since `N` is resolved at _compile_ time, changing `N` after `powN` is compiled will not change the behavior of `powN`.
 For this reason, it is strongly recommended that you don't change the value of Lua variables that appear in Terra code once they are initialized.